silbue98/PRO1000-V24/Milestone 1/Backlog_Module_2_Exercise_4.md

 Coordination with project stakeholders for feedback and review.

 ## Technologies:
-The project will be developed using:
+The website will be developed using the following technologies:

-HTML5: For structuring the content of the website.
+- HTML5: For structuring the content of the website.
-CSS3: For styling and layout of the website.
+- CSS3: For styling and layout of the website.
-JavaScript: For interactive elements and dynamic behavior.
+- JavaScript: For interactive elements and dynamic behavior.
-Bootstrap or similar CSS frameworks: For responsive design and layout. jQuery or similar libraries: For simplified DOM manipulation and event handling.
+- Bootstrap or similar CSS frameworks: For responsive design and layout.
+- jQuery or similar libraries: For simplified DOM manipulation and event handling.

 ## Product Backlog (Kanban Board):